katiehuangx/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 ## Solution

 _Take note that I'm using PostgreSQL to execute the queries._

+You can join along and do the questions with me on [DB Fiddle](https://www.db-fiddle.com/f/2rM8RAnq7h5LLDTzZiRWcd/138).

 ### 1. What is the total amount each customer spent at the restaurant?